LOADING ...

 You know I'm saying, wealthy, appetizing.

-You know what I'm saying it's gonna be
+You know I'm saying it's gonna be like

-There might be some cannibalism out this mutha, they might eat the
+There might be some cannibalism out mutha, they might eat the rich

-Or somebody that the best of their own opportunities?
+Or somebody made the best of their own opportunities?

-I the opportunities, I worked at the most menial and degrading job
+I took the opportunities, I at the most menial and degrading job

 And built myself up so I get it to where I owned it.

-To me hiring the that works my management company.
+To me hiring the person that works my company.

-I changed I realized my destiny in a matter of five years
+I changed everything I realized my destiny in a matter of five

 You what I'm saying I made myself a millionaire.

-I made millions for a lot of people now it's time to make for myself,
+I millions for a lot of people now it's time to make millions for myself,

 You know I'm saying.